jliu64/uacs-lynx-compression/tracer/README.md

 ### Windows ###
-(Currently Broken, needs to be updated with a library to read PE files) ~~1.
-Download and install Visual Studios 2008, 2010 or 2012~~ ~~2.
-Download and install Cygwin.
-Be sure to install Cygwin with make from devel and git.~~ ~~3.
-Add the Cygwin bin directory to Window’s path environment variable (make sure to log out and log back in or restart after adding the variable)~~
+(Currently Broken, needs to be updated with a library to read PE files)
+1. ~~Download and install Visual Studios 2008, 2010 or 2012~~
+2. ~~Download and install Cygwin.
+Be sure to install Cygwin with make from devel and git.~~
+3. ~~Add the Cygwin bin directory to Window’s path environment variable (make sure to log out and log back in or restart after adding the variable)~~
-~~4.
-Download Pin 3.6+ from [Pin's download page](https://software.intel.com/en-us/articles/pintool-downloads).
+4. ~~Download Pin 3.6+ from [Pin's download page](https://software.intel.com/en-us/articles/pintool-downloads).
 Note that on a Windows machine, you need visual studios to build the pintool, so make sure to download the version of PIN that corresponds with your version of Visual Studios.~~
-~~5.
-Extract Pin from the archive.
+5. ~~Extract Pin from the archive.
 Set the environment variable `PIN_ROOT` to point to Pin's base directory.
 This directory will henceforth be referred to as `$PIN_ROOT`.~~
-~~7.
-Checkout the toolset into an appropriate directory.~~ ~~8.
-If you want to trace a x86-64 program, open the Visual Studio x64 Win64 Command Prompt, while if you want to trace a x86 program, open the Visual Studio Command Prompt (note, not 64).~~
+7. ~~Checkout the toolset into an appropriate directory.~~
+8. ~~If you want to trace a x86-64 program, open the Visual Studio x64 Win64 Command Prompt, while if you want to trace a x86 program, open the Visual Studio Command Prompt (note, not 64).~~
-~~9.
-In the command prompt, navigate to the tracer subdirectory of the toolset.~~ ~~10.
-Run build.cmd to build both the x86-64 and x86 versions of the tracer.~~
+9. ~~In the command prompt, navigate to the tracer subdirectory of the toolset.~~
+10. ~~Run build.cmd to build both the x86-64 and x86 versions of the tracer.~~

 ## Running ##